fauziaiqbal/Translingo/README.md

 ```
   If you get “git is not recognized as an internal or external command”, Git isn’t actually installed on you computer.
 Go to the official site — [https://git-scm.com/download/win](https://git-scm.com/download/win)
-   (Don’t grab it from shady “software download” sites unless you *enjoy* malware.)
+1. (Don’t grab it from shady “software download” sites it can be malware.)
 2. The installer will download automatically.
 Run the `.exe` file.
 3. Follow the setup wizard:
    * **Choose editor:** pick *Visual Studio Code* if you have it, otherwise *Vim* or *Notepad++*.